Winter-Soren/quantum-ml-handbook/docs/quantum-gates-circuits/phase-gate.md

 \tag{18}
 $$

-Therefore, after applying the phase gate, the state of the qubit $ |q_0\rangle $ remains unchanged.
-Which means the phase gate does not change the state of the qubit, it only changes the phase of the qubit.
+Therefore, after applying the phase gate, the state of the qubit $|q_0\rangle$ remains unchanged, indicating that the phase gate only changes the phase of the qubit.

-Lets take the phase of the qubit to be $\phi = \pi/2$, then the matrix representation of the phase gate is:
+Let's take the phase of the qubit to be $\phi = \pi/2$.
+Then, the matrix representation of the phase gate is:

 $$
 Rz = \begin{bmatrix} 1 & 0 \\ 0 & e^{i\pi/2} \end{bmatrix} = \begin{bmatrix} 1 & 0 \\ 0 & i \end{bmatrix}
 \tag{19}
 $$

-So, after applying the phase gate, the state of the qubit $ |q_0\rangle $ transforms to:
+After applying the phase gate, the state of the qubit $|q_0\rangle$ transforms to:

 $$
 |q_1\rangle = Rz|q_0\rangle = \begin{bmatrix} 1 & 0 \\ 0 & i \end{bmatrix} \begin{bmatrix} 1 \\ 0 \end{bmatrix} = \begin{bmatrix} 1*1 + 0*0 \\ 0*1 + i*0 \end{bmatrix} = \begin{bmatrix} 1 \\ 0 \end{bmatrix}